-The sea has always been a place of exchange, trade, exploration, migration and, in some cases and historical contexts, a setting for competition and clash between the great powers.
-In the last 30 years, along with the development of the global economy, the sea has been a major strategic channel for the transport of raw materials and the exploitation of energy resources.
-The defence of maritime interests has, therefore, become a priority for all advanced economies, and governments are now facing very different scenarios that range from rescue at sea to piracy, terrorism and the most sophisticated and potentially disruptive threats.
+For hundreds of years, but more recently with the development of the global economy, the sea has been a major strategic channel for the transport of raw materials, goods and the exploitation of energy resources.
+The defence of maritime interests has, therefore, become a priority for many nations.

-In this context, the use of helicopters turns out to be one of the most effective and popular, thanks to their flexibility and ability to respond to the requirements of the various theatres of operation.
+In this context, helicopters have proven to be one of the most effective assets to provide maritime security, thanks to their flexibility and ability to respond to the requirements of the various theatres of operation.

-Helicopters for naval applications frequently operate in particularly difficult and challenging environments; hence the need to design and build them as flexible means of transport, multi-role and performing a wide range of missions ranging from coastal patrol to search and rescue (SAR), humanitarian support, anti-terrorism and the fight against sea mines.
-They must operate day and night and under all weather conditions.
-In order to successfully meet these requirements, naval mission systems are studied at avionics testing and integration centres, where research and development are conducted, including equipment tests and function simulations.
+Helicopters for naval applications frequently operate in particularly difficult and challenging environments; hence the need to design and build them as flexible multi-role platforms capable of performing a wide range of missions from coastal patrol to search and rescue (SAR), humanitarian support, counter-terrorism and piracy, anti-submarine and anti-surface warfare.
+They must be able to operate day and night in all weather conditions.

-There are two main types of use for helicopters on naval missions: multi-purpose and specialised.
-A significant portion of the global fleet is coast-based and is employed for patrol, surveillance and SAR missions.
-Other helicopters are loaded onto ships, often stationed at sea for long periods of time.
-This requires the presence on board of all the spare parts and the personnel to keep them efficient.
-These helicopters must be able to operate safely from ship bridges including with sea force 6 and in all weather conditions, having a sufficient load capacity to transport all the mission sensors, defensive aids, weaponry and fuel needed to carry out the mission.
+There are two main types of use for helicopters on naval missions: multirole and specialised.
+A significant portion of the global fleet is land-based and is employed for patrol, surveillance and SAR missions.
+Other helicopters are embarked on ships, often deployed at sea for long periods of time.
+This requires the presence on board of all the spare parts and the personnel to keep them operational.
+These helicopters must be able to operate safely from a ship’s flight deck, even in sea state 6 and in all weather conditions, having a sufficient payload for the mission sensors, defensive aids, weaponry and fuel needed to carry out the mission.

-Leonardo has a long and important tradition in the helicopter for naval use industry and offers a range of products and integrated systems that can meet all market needs.
+Leonardo has a long and proud tradition designing and building naval helicopters and today offers a complete range of products with customised integrated systems that can meet the most demanding mission requirements.

-The AW159 is a helicopter designed for naval missions, based on the experience developed with the Super Lynx 300 and optimised to operate also in coastal environments.
-The AW159 has a significantly greater payload than its predecessor, new engines, advanced sensors and communication and data management systems that make it an ideal naval platform and utility to meet a variety of needs.
+The AW159 is a helicopter specifically designed for naval ship based missions, building on the experience of the Lynx and Super Lynx.
+The AW159 has a significantly greater payload than its predecessor, new engines, advanced sensors and communication and data management systems that make it an ideal naval platform to meet a variety of needs.

-The NH90 is available in two versions featuring the same basic standard configuration part of a modular design: NFH for naval uses and TTH for land-based applications.
+The NH90 is available in two versions featuring the same basic standard configuration: NFH for naval uses and TTH for land-based applications.
 The NFH version is used for the detection, classification, identification and attack of submarines and surface targets both day and night.
-It is equipped with an electronic warfare system (EWS), night vision (FLIR), sonar buoys, a spinning sonar, a surface movement radar, anti-submarine weapons and anti-ship missiles.
+It is equipped with an electronic warfare system (EWS), night vision (FLIR), sonar buoys, dipping sonar, radar, anti-submarine weapons and anti-ship missiles.